 Ron Jarrett - Nothing Compares with Listening to The Choir in Person

-Why does the Mormon Tabernacle Choir go on a two-week tour every two years?
+Why does The Tabernacle Choir go on a two-week tour every two years?
 It’s certainly not easy to take 291 singers, another 66 musicians from the Orchestra at Temple Square, staff, and stage crew on 24 commercial flights and send two trucks loaded with suitcases, a large but portable organ, musical instruments, staging equipment, and three costume changes for each singer.
 The logistical planning alone takes two years.
 So why go to the trouble in an era when people can pull up performances on YouTube, log in on the internet, tune in on the radio, and listen to recordings?

 “We go on tour because there is nothing like listening to the Choir in person,” Ron Jarrett, Choir president, explains.
 “The tour gives many people an opportunity to experience this glorious sound as it reaches down to their very souls.”

 The Choir has seen the effect all over the world as they have been ambassadors of The Church of Jesus Christ of Latter-day Saints.
 The most recent tour, two years ago, was to some of the most famous concert halls in Europe.
 The audiences came to hear the music and to see the world-famous choir.
 They were not disappointed, jumping to their feet to ask for more.
 So it has been on tours to the East Coast, the South, the Midwest—everywhere the Choir travels.
 The last Choir tour to the West Coast was in 2005.